lukaswilkeer/docker-nginx-route-redirect/README.md

 This is a demonstration of how to force the use of https using nginx and docker.

+To get up and running you i'll need to setup you signed ssl cert files.
+Infos can be located at [web/nginx.template.conf](web/nginx.template.conf)

 TL;DR: In references you can encounter how to use env files on a Dockerfile to better manangement of the environment.

 ## References: